TejasNambiar/Railway-Reservation-Casestudy/README.md

 # Railway-Reservation-Casestudy
 Hi, am Tejas Nambiar.
-And this is my Git Repo for the case-study topic : Railway Reservation.
+This is my Git Repo for the case-study topic : Railway Reservation.
+Technology Stack: MEAN STACK